• Art Magazine

 • Register

-Optimizing Room Acoustics – How to achieve successful collaboration between Architects and Clients
+Optimizing room acoustics – How to ensure successful collaboration between architects and building owners

 Joachim Rodriguez y Romero